How Pete Buttigieg built a successful career. Explore key moments that defined the journey.

 In April 2019, the Common Council approved Pete Buttigieg's request to enable his administration to develop a city climate plan.

-In November 2019, Pete Buttigieg secured funding to commission a review of South Bend's police department policies and practices, to be conducted by 21CP Solutions.
+In November 2019, Pete Buttigieg secured $180,000 to commission a review of South Bend's police department policies and practices, to be conducted by Chicago-based consulting firm 21CP Solutions, following the shooting of Eric Logan in June 2019.

-By December 2019, Pete Buttigieg had risen into the top-tier of candidates in the Democratic primary.
+In December 2019, Pete Buttigieg rose into the top-tier of candidates in the primary.

-By 2019, South Bend had seen $374 million in private investment for mixed-use developments since Buttigieg had taken office.
+By 2019, South Bend had seen an estimated $374 million in private investment for mixed-use developments since Pete Buttigieg had taken office.

-In 2019, Pete Buttigieg requested that the city be released from an agreement with the EPA to make further improvements to its sewer system by 2031.
+In 2019, Pete Buttigieg asked for South Bend to be released from an agreement with the EPA brokered under his mayoral predecessor, Steve Luecke, in which South Bend had agreed to make hundreds of millions of dollars in further improvements to its sewer system by 2031.

 In April 2020, Pete Buttigieg launched Win The Era PAC, a new super PAC to raise money and distribute it to down-ballot Democrats.